 If an applicant is successful in obtaining a grant to clear their gas/electricity debts, the Trust writes to inform them (or their nominated third party) of this and a payment is made directly to EDF Energy on their behalf.

 Similarly, if an applicant is successful in obtaining a grant to clear other household debts or to purchase essential household items, the Trust will write to inform them (or their nominated third party) and confirm how the award will be paid.
-This is usually via cheques made out to the supplying company, or Argos vouchers for a specific item (non-transferrable).
+This is usually via cheques made out to the supplying company.

 If the Trust is unable to help an applicant, the Trust will write to inform them (or their nominated third party).